 The NHL team was also asking: how do we reach new fans?
 In particular, they knew they needed to capture millennials who expect a modern, digital fan experience.

-We proposed an architecture which will provide the team with a solution to close the immediate gaps for their fans, while also providing a platform to build new services and revenue streams.
+WWT proposed an architecture to provide the team with a solution that would close the immediate gaps for their fans, while also providing a platform to build new services and revenue streams.
 The architecture started with the need for a high-speed backbone network to carry the traffic necessary to support thousands of users and applications.
 This required nearly 10 miles of fiber optic cables to be installed, interconnecting Cisco Core and Access Switching.

-On top of that, we put together a team of Wi-Fi design experts both in-house and a special consultant (with hundreds of stadium designs under their belts) to design and build the optimal Wireless LAN, capable of handling up to 20,000 wireless users.
-We deployed a Cisco WLAN which offered the most reliable and scalable wireless platform that could also give the NHL team the analytics they were looking for through Cisco’s Connected Mobile Experience (CMX).
+On top of that, we put together a team of Wi-Fi design experts both in-house and a special consultant (with hundreds of stadium designs under their belts) to design and build the optimal wireless LAN (WLAN), capable of handling up to 20,000 wireless users.
+We deployed a Cisco WLAN, as it offered the most reliable and scalable wireless platform that could also give the NHL team the analytics they were looking for through Cisco’s Connected Mobile Experience (CMX).

-For the future, the network and Wi-Fi architecture provide the platform for new services the NHL team is planning, including a custom mobile app for fans, nearly a thousand digital screens, and in-seat food ordering.
+For the future, the network and Wi-Fi architecture provides the platform for new services the NHL team is planning, including a custom mobile app for fans, nearly a thousand digital screens and in-seat food ordering.

 WWT’s stadium architecture proposal based on Cisco Connected Stadium products provided the foundation the NHL team needed to digitize and modernize their fan experience.
 The system provides many benefits being realized including:

 - Fan-facing Wi-Fi: Allowing fans to get connected, access social apps and sites, and share their experience at the game

 - Fan Analytics: Providing data to the NHL team on their fans expectations so they can better serve their needs in the venue, and give line of sight into new services